55Unere55/55Unere55.github.io/README.md

 So far I've learned a lot about different methods and how to connect them together.

-My biggest Project so far, is a Black Jack Game.
+My biggest Project so far, is a Black Jack Game, but it is still in developement.

+With C# I created too an MVC that automates a Car Insurance Companys Quote Form.